-You need to plan ahead and allow sufficient time in which to submit your work.
+If your computer and/or internet has a tendency to freeze or crash right before an assignment is due, you will need to plan ahead and allow sufficient time in which to submit your work.
 Computer problems are not a valid excuse for submitting late work.
-Experiencing a computer problem right before the deadline is not a valid reason to submit late work.
 If you do have computer problems when submitting an assignment, you will need to find another computer to use in order to submit your work.
 (Family members, friends, and libraries are excellent sources for locating another working computer.)
-If you have waited until the last minute to submit your assignment and do not find a working computer and/or Internet connection, you must provide documentation of your problem from your Internet service provider.
-I will not accept late work without this documentation.

-Always, always, always back up your work on your computer.
+Always, always back up your work on your computer.
 I recommend saving a copy to your hard drive and also saving a copy to a flash drive (or even email it to yourself).
 Losing your work because you have computer problems and do not have a back-up copy is not a valid excuse to submit late work.